GearoidDC/TetrisAI/README.md

 **How to Start:**

-Run the main_menu file
+Run the main_menu.exe file which is contained in dist/main_menu

-Explain the menus

 **Controls for vs mode:**